Wonder Woman & Lonely Island Could Have Saved The Oscars

 Advertisement

 The Lonely Island — a.k.a.
-Andy Samberg, Jorma Taccone, and Akiva Schaffer — shared a video with their song and storyboards from what would have been an epic musical theater number.
+Andy Samberg, Jorma Taccone, and Akiva Schaffer — shared a video with their song and storyboards from what would have been an epic musical theatre number.

 "We both faced death, it's true," Thor and Wonder Woman sing in unison in the video.
 "But at least Lady Bird got into NYU."